VernonB-JR/Building_Intution_for_DNS/README.md

 ![image](https://user-images.githubusercontent.com/109401839/212763428-5ec473e9-9048-4cc0-bf1b-0133ac4db278.png)

 <h1>Building Intuition for DNS</h1>
-Welcome back!
+Welcome!
 In this tutorial, we will build a solid fundamental understanding of DNS. <br />

 <h2>Environments and Technologies Used</h2>